Piotriox/Piotriox/README.md

 Kria Programming Language — A high-performance scripting language developed in Rust.
 It aims to combine low-level execution speed with a clean and developer-friendly syntax.
 Features a custom flat bytecode VM with combined instructions for optimal performance.
 Currently in active development.

-Forkit Browser — Cool browser based on Nw.js.
-Full TLS support, fingerprint randomization, header randomization and more.
+Forkit Browser — Has its own browser engine, written on rust

 Open to collaboration on web/desktop apps, or open-source contributions.